jalagar/animated-art-engine/README.md

 - [ ] Update step2 with latest features from [Hashlips art engine](https://github.com/HashLips/hashlips_art_engine).
 - [ ] Add layer functionality to step2 from [nftchef art engine](https://github.com/nftchef/art-engine).
 - [ ] Allow passing in gifs into step1 to split into spritesheets.

+**FAQ**

+Q: Why did you decide to use Python for step 1 and step 3?
+A: I found that Python [PIL](https://pillow.readthedocs.io/en/stable/) works better and faster than JS libraries, and the code is simpler for me.
+My philosphy is pick the right tool for the right job.
+If someone finds a better library for this specific job, then let me know!

+Q: Why didn't you use Python for step 2?
+A: The NFT dev community which writes the complicated logic for generative art mainly writes in javascript.
+I want to make it easy to update my code and incorporate the best features of other repos as easily as possible, and porting everything to Python would be a pain.

 Be sure to follow me for more updates on this project: